 Entrepreneurship is a booming industry in Britain as so are start up businesses.
 As workers tire of the conventional nine to five, more and more people are looking to set up on their own.
 It’s the start of an exciting journey, but turning your dreams into reality can often be easier said than done.

-Business Start Up Loans
+Business start Up loans

 The number of new start-ups in the UK is now at record levels.
 Britain, meanwhile, is rated as one of the best places to start a new business, despite all the troubles of Brexit, according to a survey from Weebly.
 This new breed of entrepreneurs come in all shapes and sizes.
 While millennials make up the largest group of these new entrepreneurs.
 A growing number of baby boomers are ditching retirement plans to start a second career.
 45% of those surveyed were women, with many entrepreneurs finding ways to turn their hobbies into a living.

-Getting Government grants for start up
+Government grants for start up

 The government grants offers start-up loans for businesses.
 These need to have been operating for more than two years, but if accepted, you could access between £5,000 and £25,000 of capital.
 You need to be based and registered in England and Wales to be eligible to apply.

 To get to that two-year limit, therefore, many entrepreneurs will start out small.
 For example, they may incorporate as a limited company, but employ only themselves or their partner as they attempt to prove the business model.
 If they can show it will work in this initial period, a bank will be more likely to advance a loan.

 If they agree, they will advance a lump sum repayable over an agreed period of time.
-This could anything from £1,000 to tens of thousands of pounds.
-The loan may be secured against assets or unsecured and will come at a variety of different interest rates.
+This loan amount could anything from £1,000 to tens of thousands of pounds.
+The start up loan may be secured against assets or unsecured and will come at a variety of different interest rates.
 A quick search of some of the start-up loans available shows rates from around 10% to more than 50% APR.

 When choosing a loan, you should scrutinise the small print and make sure you understand all the terms and conditions involved.
 You need to know what you need to pay and when, what the costs will be and what happens if you miss payments.